Low Island (Queensland)

 Low Island is an island lying about 25 km north-east of Port Douglas in Trinity Bay, North Queensland.
 It is around 2 hectares or 0.02 square km in size.
-It is part of the Low Isles, along with Woody Island, an uninhabited coral and mangrove island.
+It is part of the Low Isles, along with Woody Island, an uninhabited coral cay covered in thick tidal mangroves and protected as a wildlife sanctuary.
 The isles are surrounded by 55 acre of reef.
 The Low Islets are a Marine National Park Zone.

 Day visitors come to the island on a regular basis via a number of commercial operators.
 There is a lagoon where private vessels can moor or anchor outside the reef protection markers overnight, but there is no overnight accommodation on the island.
 There is a weather station and an active lighthouse (named Low Isles Light).
 No fishing is allowed in the lagoon or within a buffer zone around the islands.
 Motorised water sports are not permitted in the locality.
 There is a 6 knot limit.
 No open fires of any sort or dogs are permitted on either island, and no island access between sunset and sunrise.

+The island's only permanent population are the caretaker and their family who act as the islets groundskeepers, maintaining the buildings and raking the coral rubble Low Isles Heritage Walk.
+The last lighthouse keepers left in 1993 when the light was automated.